-Review and provide comments on the Goleta Community Center Sign proposal.
-The Historic Preservation Commission (HPC) is acting as an advisory body to the Design Review Board and City Council.
+Conduct Advisory Review and provide comments on the Goleta Community Center Sign rehabilitation proposal.
+The Historic Preservation Commission (HPC) has reviewed the proposal, and supported the rehabilitation plan at its March 17th, 2025 meeting.

 BACKGROUND:

 The "Goleta Community Center" (Center) is a Spanish colonial revival building built in 1927 at 5679 Hollister Avenue.
 Noted as a historically significant resource, the building was originally designed as a schoolhouse.
 In 1977, after it was determined that it no longer met seismic standards for educational buildings, the property was leased to the County of Santa Barbara (County).
 Later, in 1984, the County sublet the building to a local group to operate a community center.
 The management group, the Goleta Valley Community Center (GVCC), subsequently assumed responsibility for operations and facility maintenance.
 The facility was known to the community as the Goleta Valley Community Center and branded as such under the direction of the organization.
 In 2013, the City of Goleta purchased the building from the Goleta Union School District but retained the GVCC organization as the day-to-day operator of the facility.